-The Open Library of Humanities is a peer-reviewed, open-access journal open to Special Collections submissions from researchers working in any humanities discipline in any language.
+OLHJ is a peer-reviewed, open-access journal open to Special Collections submissions from researchers working in any humanities discipline in any language.
 The journal is no longer open to unsolicited general submissions.
 The journal is funded by an international library consortium and has no charges to authors or readers.
-The Open Library of Humanities is digitally preserved in the CLOCKSS archive.
-Special collections of articles are welcomed: see more information about OLH Special Collections.
+OLHJ is digitally preserved in the CLOCKSS archive.
+Special collections of articles are welcomed: see more information about Open Library of Humanities Special Collections.

 The journal is published online as a continuous volume divided into two issues throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in making scholarly content publicly available.
 All Special Collections articles will be published as part of the normal issue, but also within a separate collection page.

 This journal is published by the Open Library of Humanities (OLH).
 Unlike many open-access publishers, the OLH does not charge any author fees.
 This does not mean that we do not have costs.
 Instead, our costs are paid by an international library consortium.